Minimum Cow Protection Standards ISKCON LAW 507

 Calf mortality rate higher than 10%

 Failure to count cows daily.
-Daily counting reduces loss of cows to rustling and wandering off.
+Daily counting reduces the loss of cows to rustling and wandering off.

-Fencing : Failure to provide adequate fencing to control animals’ movement.
-There should be no barbed wire in areas where animals are concentrated and in areas of high pressure, e.g., it shouldn’t be used between a pasture and a meadow or crops field.
+Fencing: Failure to provide adequate fencing to control animals’ movement.
+There should be no barbed wire in areas where animals are concentrated and in areas of high pressure, e.g., it shouldn’t be used between a pasture and a meadow or crop field.

 Failure to maintain appropriate herd records.